LCNC-SEC-07: Vulnerable and Untrusted Components

 How to Prevent

-- Remove unused dependencies, unnecessary features, components, files, and documentation.
+• Remove unused dependencies, unnecessary features, components, and files

-- Continuously inventory versions of applications and components used by those applications and scan that inventory for deprecated or vulnerable components.
+• Continuously inventory versions of applications and components used by those applications and scan that inventory for deprecated or vulnerable components

-- Limit use to pre-approved marketplace components.
+• Limit use to pre-approved marketplace components

-- Monitor for components that are unmaintained or do not create security patches for older versions.
+• Monitor for components that are unmaintained or do not create security patches for older versions